Saving & Spending Travel

 5. Use a travel card

 If you frequently use Hawaiian Airlines, one of the best credit card options might be the Hawaiian Airlines® World Elite Mastercard®.
 This card gives cardholders their first checked bag for free.
-Its welcome offer of 60,000 bonus miles if you spend $2,000 in the first three months of opening an account will also bump you into Pualani Platinum Membership.
+Its welcome offer allows you to Earn 70,000 bonus miles after spending $2,000 on purchases in the first 90 days, which could bump you into Pualani Platinum Membership.
 This level of the airline’s customer loyalty program allows you up to three free checked bags.

 Maybe you only fly to Hawaii occasionally.
 The Capital One Venture Rewards Credit Card could be a great option.
 This card makes our list of the best travel credit cards.
 It enables you to earn miles by making everyday purchases.
 You can use miles to pay for some airline purchases, such as baggage fees.
 It also has a redemption feature, through which you trade in miles for an account credit toward a specified travel purchase.